This guide covers everything you need to know for building a professional writing portfolio, and will help you if you are:

 Over the last decade, I've run an advertising agency and worked in content marketing for hundreds of clients and stakeholders.
-As such, I've found the need to hire other writers as well as peddle my writing to many folks worldwide.
-A writing portfolio was central to the discussion in both types of transactions.
+When I had to hire writers or present my own writing to potential clients, the writing portfolio was the first step in the process.

-Hence, as a writer and creator, a writing portfolio makes so much sense, allowing you to do the following.
+As a writer and creator, a writing portfolio allows you to do the following:

 1. Present your writing

-A writing portfolio allows you to present your writing skills and put your best foot forward, primarily when you've written for several different publications in numerous niches.
+A writing portfolio allows you to present your writing skills and put your best foot forward, primarily when you've written for several different publications in numerous domains.